Karlina08/DH110-KarlinaHo/DH110 Assignment/Assignment06README.md

   * Although the user liked both colors when discussing the light and dark mode options, the user leaned more towards the light mode alternative due to personal preference in conjunction with contrast (white and light gray had less of a stark constrast).
 Specifically for this variation, color may have to continue to be tested in the future to additional confounding variables other than user preference will affect user accessbility in regards to site color.

 ## 🖥  *Results*
 Based on the feedback gathered from the usability test, I will utilize the Noto Sans font with rectangular shapes while utilizing the color scheme found in the light mode variation.
+Even more, the font size of main titles of the site will be 48 regular Noto Sans, size 24 regular Noto Sans for subtitles, and size 16 regular Noto Sans for regular body text on found on the site.

 ## 🖥  *Accessibility Test*
 Light Mode